infinimineralex/Project-AEGIS/README.md

 ## Introduction

 Welcome to **Aegis**—your trusted companion in securing your digital life. **Aegis** offers a seamless, secure, and user-friendly solution to store, generate, and manage your passwords with ease.
+Electron coming soon!

 ---